The Top 100 Product Marketing Mentors To Learn From And Work For - 2022

 Overview

 The way we acquire job knowledge has changed.
-We learn more from each other than we do from college.
+We learn more from each other than we do at school.
 The Product Marketing Mentor List shows you the top 100 product marketing practitioners to learn from to develop your career.
 All of these leaders have contributed content that Sharebird users find helpful.

 Methodology

-Sharebird's algorithm ranks contributors based on how helpful our users perceived their product marketing related content to be.
+Sharebird's algorithm ranks contributors based on how helpful our users perceive their product marketing - related content to be.
 We do not handpick people.
-To be considered for this list, mentors need to be a current product marketing practitioner and in a leadership role.
+To be considered for this list, mentors need to be current product marketing practitioners and in a leadership role.
 We look at the following factors with Sharebird content: views, saves, and followers.
 We then apply a proprietary algorithm to calculate content credibility and helpfulness.
 Views show us content relevancy, saves show us content quality, and followers show us content credibility.

 About Sharebird

-Sharebird helps you learn from peers in the same job function at other companies.
+Sharebird is where leading executives answer your questions.
 Get easily digestible tips and insights from leaders at the fastest-growing companies, so that you can solve your hardest work challenges and reach your career potential.

 In Alphabetical Order by Company: